Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Experiments

 \subsubsection{Neural Network Settings}

 To demonstrate the effectiveness of the proposed RL-based scheme, we refer to the work of Farsad \etal \cite{farsad2018deep} as the baseline model, where a Bi-directional LSTM is used as the encoder, and another LSTM as the decoder.
-On the RX side, the receiver initializes its hidden state from the received message $\mathcal{F}^\prime_{\textrm{TX}}(m)$, and then sequentially generates a token by consuming the previously generated one.
-The general framework is described in \Figure \ref{Fig:FRAMEWORK}(a), where we denote the hidden state of forward and backward LSTM by $s_{\textrm{en\_fwd}}^{(t)}$ and $s_{\textrm{en\_rev}}^{(t)}$ in the encoder, and $s_{\textrm{de}}^{(t)}$ on the RX side.
+On the RX side, the receiver initializes its hidden state from the received message $\mathcal{F}^\prime_{\textrm{TX}}(\boldsymbol{m})$, and then sequentially generates a token by conditioning on the previously generated one.
+The general framework is described in \Figure \ref{Fig:FRAMEWORK-JSCC}, where we denote the hidden state of forward and backward LSTM by $s_{\textrm{en\_fwd}}^{(t)}$ and $s_{\textrm{en\_rev}}^{(t)}$ in the encoder, and $s_{\textrm{de}}^{(t)}$ on the RX side.

-An average power constraint is posed on the embeddings before they are transmitted into the channel.
-As to the channel settings, we have examined both the commonly used AWGN channel and phase invariant channel, as in \cite{kurka2020deep}.
-For fairness, we re-implemented Farsad's framework under our experimental settings\footnote{Farsad's work is not an open-source project.
-We re-implement its main idea with minor modifications so as to fit our scenario.}, but will still name it as Farsad's model later.
-The structure and parameters of these two models are identically the same, except for their training methods.
+In practice, we will always model the message embedding $\mathcal{F}^\prime_{\textrm{TX}}(\boldsymbol{m})$ in complex representations \ie, $\left[ \mathcal{F}^\prime_{\textrm{TX}}(\boldsymbol{m})\left[0:d/2\right] + j \cdot \mathcal{F}^\prime_{\textrm{TX}}(\boldsymbol{m})\left[d/2:d\right]\right]^T$, and pose an average power constraint at the end of a transmitter.
+As to the channel settings, we have considered both the commonly used AWGN channel and phase invariant fading channel, as in \cite{kurka2020deep}.
+Note that the introduced training schemes (\ie, SemanticRL-JSSS and SemanticRL-SCSIU) will not introduce \emph{any new parameter} for the baseline CE model; thus the structure and parameters of these two models are identically the same except for their training methods.
+The detailed network structure is provided in Table \ref{tab:structure}.

 We note that a simple scheme like LSTM sufficiently demonstrates the benefits of introducing SemanticRL.
-However, one can also adopt more complicated language models like Transformer \cite{vaswani2017attention}, as used by DeepSC \cite{xie2021deep}.
-From the technical perspective, however, using a more complicated neural network also produces more latency and computational complexity; and the choice of language model is not the key component for what this paper is concerned on.
-The proposed method could be directly introduced to an existing communication system without much difference.
+However, one can also adopt more complicated language models like Transformer \cite{vaswani2017attention}.
+Similarly, we need to clarify that in this paper, we are more concentrated on the introduced semantic similarity-based communication schemes along with the corresponding learning methods, but not the detailed choice of a specific similarity score $\Theta$, which we suggest can be designed and adjusted for different down-stream tasks (see Section \ref{sec:choiceofTheta}).
+From the technical and deployment perspectives, we tend to use small models to keep the communication system compact and efficient; and the proposed approach is both model-agnostic and objective-agnostic.